 What an unexpected and remarkable moment.
 As we continued our exploration of Normandy, we went to the American Cemetery.
 We both were uncharacteristically quiet reflecting on the many, many lives lost in this now sacred place.
 We watched the videos at the American Cemetery as we had at Pearl Harbor including real footage and interviews.
 You couldn’t help but feel the pride and great loss expressed by the men and women who served.
 Every person told their unique story and how they truly felt they were fighting for our freedom.

 It’s these memories that I reflect on and cherish during Memorial Day.
 I hope that, whether you’re an American or any other nationality, you take the time on this day to remember those who fought and died for your freedom.
 Say a prayer or a thank you and remember those who made the ultimate sacrifice to make this world a better place especially as we celebrate Memorial Day 2020.

-Many of us may not be able to spend time with family and friends this year.
+Many of us may not be able to spend time with family and friends for Memorial Day.
 We can take the time to remember why it is we celebrate this most sacred American holiday.
-It’s not for us, it’s not about hot dogs, hamburgers and apple pie.
+It’s not for us, it’s not about hot dogs, hamburgers, and apple pie.
 It’s about those we’ve lost who died to protect our freedoms and our protections.
-Let’s also mourn the almost 100,00 citizens we lost have lost to the deadly COVID-19 virus.
-Those Americans too believed in our country and believed in our leadership.
 We must honor them and see to it that losing them was not in vain.
-Be an active citizen, vote in every election, help determine the future of this country.
+Be an active citizen, vote in every election, and help determine the future of this country.
 It’s our privilege and our duty.